BGWH/bgwh.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---

-Hi, I am a third-year PhD student in the Networked Embedded Systems Group of the <a href="http://www.iti.tugraz.at">Institute of Technical Informatics</a> at Graz University of Technology (TU Graz) under the supervision of <a href="https://www.tugraz.at/institute/iti/institut/team/prof-kay-roemer/"> Kay Römer </a>.
+Hi, I am a third-year PhD student in the Networked Embedded Systems Group of the <a href="http://www.iti.tugraz.at">Institute of Technical Informatics</a> at Graz University of Technology (TU Graz) under the supervision of <a href="https://www.tugraz.at/institute/iti/institut/team/prof-kay-roemer/"> Kay Römer</a>.
 Furthermore, I am a member of the TU Graz Excellence Project <a href="https://www.tugraz.at/projekte/dependablethings/home/"> "Dependable Internet of Things" </a>.
 I received the B.Sc. and Dipl.-Ing. degrees in Electrical Engineering from TU Graz in 2012 and 2014, respectively.
 Currently I am a visiting researcher in the <a href="https://lab11.eecs.umich.edu/index.html">Lab11</a> Embedded Systems Research Group at the UC Berkeley working with <a href="https://people.eecs.berkeley.edu/~prabal/"> Prabal Dutta </a>.

-My research aims to provide wireless, constrained, and embedded devices with highly-precise and reliable information about their location and surrounding environment at minimal system's complexity, size, and costs.
+My research aims to provide wireless, constrained, and embedded devices with highly-precise and reliable information about their location and surrounding environment at minimal system complexity, size, and costs.
 <!--reliable and efficient wireless communication and localization for future Internet-of-Things applications. -->
 Towards this goal I am exploiting the high bandwidth and time resolution of wireless technologies such as ultra-wideband (UWB).
-It enabled my recent work on environment-dependent adaptation physical layer parameters to provide highly robust UWB links even under harsh conditions
-<a href="https://ieeexplore.ieee.org/document/8449776">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor
-localization system <a href="https://dl.acm.org/citation.cfm?id=3274844">[SenSys '18]</a> to minimize costs and setup time of RF-based localization systems.
+The latter enabled my recent work on environment-dependent adaptation of physical layer parameters to provide highly robust UWB links <a href="https://ieeexplore.ieee.org/document/8449776">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor localization system <a href="https://dl.acm.org/citation.cfm?id=3274844">[SenSys '18]</a> to minimize costs and setup time of RF-based localization systems.
 Furthermore, I have introduced a concept to acquire distance information to an arbitrary number of devices (quasi-)simultaneously <a href="https://ieeexplore.ieee.org/document/8416412">[ICDCS '18]</a>.